E.164

 E.164 is an international standard (ITU-T Recommendation), titled The international public telecommunication numbering plan, that defines a numbering plan for the worldwide public switched telephone network (PSTN) and some other data networks.

 E.164 defines a general format for international telephone numbers.
 Plan-conforming telephone numbers are limited to only digits and to a maximum of fifteen digits.
-The specification divides the digit string into a country code of one to three digits, and the subscriber telephone number of a maximum of twelve digits.
+The specification divides the digit string into a country code of one to three digits, and the subscriber telephone number of a maximum of twelve to fourteen digits.
+For global services, the country code has always three digits and the subscriber number a maximum of twelve digits.

 History

 Recommendation E.164 is part of a series of standards (E.160–E.169, Numbering plan of the international telephone service) that represent a redefinition of the earlier specifications in Recommendation E.29 in the Red Books of 1960 and 1964.
 In 1960, an international numbering plan was defined for Europe and parts of western Asia, and some Mediterranean countries.
 In 1964, E.29 was expanded with a global code system based on world numbering zones.
 In the 1968 White Book, the definition of country codes was relegated to ITU Recommendation E.161.
 The first issue of E.164 was published in 1988 in Blue Book Fascicle II.2, under the title Numbering Plan for the ISDN Era.